CCCanyon/ESP32_WiFi_RC_tank/README.md

    <img src="https://github.com/CCCanyon/ESP32_WiFi_RC_tank/blob/main/images/Screenshot_20251202-094518.png" width="300"/>

 4. Your device may fight you and try to reconnect to a network with internet — fight back.
    Then the captive portal will appear.
+You can open **192.168.1.1** in your browser, in this mode you won't have internet while controlling the tank.
    <img src="https://github.com/CCCanyon/ESP32_WiFi_RC_tank/blob/main/images/Screenshot_20251202-094648.png" width="300"/>

-5. Now you can open **192.168.1.1** in your browser.
+5. Here you can also change the network it connects to.
    <img src="https://github.com/CCCanyon/ESP32_WiFi_RC_tank/blob/main/images/Screenshot_20251202-094651.png" width="300"/>

 6. If it's connected to your device, it will show its IP.
 Refresh if needed.